brazil-data-cube/wtss-qgis/docs/INSTALL.rst

 To zip generation is only for Linux environemnt, to do so in Windows, you will need to execute some compressing app like `WinRAR <https://www.win-rar.com/start.html?&L=0>`_.

 .. note::

-    - The final step for all environments is run QGIS and open the **Plugins Manager** and enable the WTSS or for **development environment** use `Plugin Reloader`;
+    - The final step for all environments is run QGIS and open the **Plugins Manager** and enable the WTSS for **development environment**;
     - To develop in WTSS QGIS Plugin in all operation systems, you will need to install the `QGIS Plugin Reloader <https://plugins.qgis.org/plugins/plugin_reloader/>`_.
-This plugin will reload any updates after deploys during a QGIS, it is useful to test new methods.
+This plugin will reload any updates after deploys during a QGIS open session, it is useful to test new methods.